Where the manga data comes from

 You can see your current catalog version in Settings → About → Catalog Version.
 The version number increments as we publish new catalog updates.

-Privacy: scanning doesn’t phone home with your scans
+Privacy: scanning doesn’t phone home with personal info

 What if a volume is in the catalog but I think it shouldn’t be